Minister of Environment and Sustainable Resource Development

 Mr. Campbell was elected to his second term as a Member of the Legislative Assembly for West Yellowhead on April 23, 2012.
-Mr. Campbell currently serves as Minister of Aboriginal Relations, Deputy House Leader and as a member of the Treasury Board.
-He was first elected in 2008.
+Mr. Campbell was appointed as Minister of Environment and Sustainable Resource Development and Government House Leader on December 13, 2013.
+He previously served as Minister of Aboriginal Relations, Deputy House Leader and as a member of the Treasury Board.

 Prior to becoming a Cabinet Minister, Mr. Campbell served as Chief Government Whip and Deputy Government Whip.
 He also chaired the Northern Alberta Development Council.